Mahane Yehuda Food Market

 On Thursdays and Fridays, the marketplace is filled with shoppers stocking up for Shabbat until the Friday afternoon sound of the bugle signifies the market will close for the Sabbath.
 In recent years, the ‘Shuk’ (as it is called by locals) has emerged as another Jerusalemite nightlife center, with restaurants, bars, and live music.

-The History of Market
+The History of the Market

-So the peasants took advantage of the space to offer their products to passers-by and the Jewish residents of the nearby Nachlaot.
+So, the peasants took advantage of the space to offer their products to passers-by and the Jewish residents of the nearby Nachlaot.
 As a result, the success of the makeshift market was almost self-evident: the residents of the Nachlaot spared themselves the long walk to the distant Old City markets, as did the residents of the Arab villages.

 Ben Yehuda Street